gatorpazz/gatorpazz.github.io/about/javascript.md

 Javascript has some weird special constants that pop up from time to time:

-1. Ifinity: Infinity is basically a way for javascript to say the number you have is too big.
+1. Infinity: Infinity is basically a way for javascript to say the number you have is too big.
 Infinity is displayed when a number exceeds the upper limit of the floating point numbers, which is 1.797693134862315E+308.
 Infinity can be negative or positive.

 2. NaN: NaN stands for not a number.
 This will pop up generally when you try some weird or impossible math.
   * Examples: dividing any number by zero will evaluate to NaN because it's impossible.
 Taking a square root of a negative number will evaluate to NaN.
 Trying to do math with number values and string values will give you NaN unless the string is only made up of number characters, in which case javascript will convert the string to a number.